The Top 10 Email Campaigns of 2020

 “With regards to segmentation, we targeted customers who had recently engaged with us, people who tended to shop during our sales periods, people who had been interested in last year’s advent calendar and/or surprise boxes, and our current list of sign-ups for this campaign,” she added.

 As for Jessica’s tips for a high-performing email campaign?

 “If you want to know what your customers want, ask them.
 Additionally, assume that most people skim your emails, so make sure your most important key messaging is in your first banner.”

-These email campaigns aren’t just nice to look at—they’ve proven their worth for each brand in opens, clicks, and attributed revenue.
+These email campaign examples aren’t just nice to look at—they’ve proven their worth for each brand in opens, clicks, and attributed revenue.